-To analyze the SSFS in the region $0.35 < \eta < 0.70$, we need the data obtained by $\langle V \rangle_t$, because there is another SSFS which can not be obtained by the simulation started from initial conditions (4.1).
+To analyze the SSFS in the region $0.35 < \eta < 0.70$, we need the data obtained by $\langle V \rangle_t$, because there is another SSFS which can not be obtained by the simulation started from initial conditions (1).
 As well as \overline{V} , we regard the function $\langle V \rangle_t$ as (quasi-) SSFS, and plot them in fig.10.

 In the region $0.57 < \eta < 0.61$, we see a SSFS characterized by zero-mean velocity by the result of RUN 1 shown in fig.10 (except the first period due to the initial condition).
 However, it is suggested that the branch observed in the region $0.7 < \eta$ is also connected to another SSFS characterized by non-zero mean velocity.
-The result of RUN 2 shows a transition from the SSFS characterized by zero-mean velocity to another SSFS characterized by non-zero mean velocity.
-In the initial eight period of these runs ($\eta = 0.60$), a SSFS characterized by zero-mean velocity is achieved, which is consistent with the case of RUN 1.
-However, after a transient state occuring when $\eta = 0.64$, (quasi-)SSFS converges to another SSFS characterized by non-zero mean velocity (about 0.12) in the last eight period in which $\eta = 0.60$ again.
+The result of RUN 2 shows a transition from the SSFS characterized by zero-mean velocity to another SSFS characterized by non-zero mean velocity to another SSFS characterized by non-zero mean velocity to another SSFS characterized by zero-mean velocity is achieved, which is consistent with the case of RUN 1.
+However, after a transient state occurring when $\eta = 0.64$, (quasi-)SSFS converges to another SSFS characterized by non-zero mean velocity (about 0.12) in the last eight period in which $\eta = 0.60$ again.